★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 Central Tucson Real Estate Historic Districts & Neighborhoods

-Central Tucson Real Estate concentrates the majority of the city’s National Register historic districts.
-Below is the verified set of named neighborhoods inside Central Tucson boundaries.
+Central Tucson historic homes concentrate the majority of the city’s National Register historic districts.
+Below is the verified set of named neighborhoods inside this submarket.
 Each historic district has its own architectural signature, pricing tier, and resident profile.
 Dedicated guide pages for individual neighborhoods (Sam Hughes, El Presidio, Armory Park, Colonia Solana, El Encanto Estates) are in development for upcoming cycles.
+Owner-occupant demand for these districts has grown faster than supply over the past three years, which is why entry-level pricing has stayed firm even when other Tucson submarkets softened.

 85719